May 10, 2017 § 2 Comments

 That lifetime came to an end on April 7, 2017, when Marion Seawell died at age 88 in Mill Valley, California, after a fall and a short hospitalization.

-She led an interesting life, as she wrote in the dedication of a monograph of her work, published in 2008 on her 80th birthday: “To all the dear friends, young and old, past and present, who have helped make my journey through life such an interesting adventure.”
+She led an interesting life, as she acknowledged in the dedication of a monograph of her work, published in 2008 on her 80th birthday: “To all the dear friends, young and old, past and present, who have helped make my journey through life such an interesting adventure.”
 The book was titled This Has Certainly Been a Lot of Fun.

 In the book, as in her life and art, she told a rigorously honest personal story. « Read the rest of this entry »